jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 ### Lagrangian of the LC circuit

-On our journey to derive the origin of a SCQ we need to understand how to quantize electromechanic circuit elements.
+On our journey to derive the origin of a SCQ we need to understand how to quantize electromechanical circuit elements.
 We start this by exploring a simple linear system -- the LC-circuit, an element consisting of a capacitor and an inductor.

 ![LC circuit diagram](/resources/SuperconductingQubits/LC-Circuit.png){: .text.img-right width="40%"}